Phurga/obsidian_vault/concepts/soil quality.md

 [[Marsden2025_Introductionsoil]]
 > soil quality is soil's capacity to deliver [[soil ecosystem service]]s.

+[[Cousin2025_Preserverqualite]] do not provide a clear definition but state they refer to soil health based on achieve soil functions.
 ## the three components of soil quality
 Soil quality depends on biological, chemical and physical components ([[Marsden2025_Introductionsoil]], [[Cousin2025_Preserverqualite]])
 ![[Marsden2025_Introduction_soil_quality.png|600]]